Vlad-Vlaicu/Mobanko/docs/uml/full.md

 * 4. 1.
 If the database determines the data is incorrect:
         * 1. The database will send an infirmation to the application.
         * 2. The user will be then returned to step 2.
 * 5. 1.
-If the button pressed at step 2 is "Log in via OTP", continue with flux "OTP Authentication".
+If the button pressed at step 2 is "Log in via OTP", continue with flux "OTP sending".
-     2. If the button pressed at step 2 is "Log in via fingerprint", continue with flux "Biometric authentication".
+     2. If the button pressed at step 2 is "Log in via fingerprint", continue with flux "Biometric checking".
 ### [Diagram](otp-login-flux.png), steps 5 - 9

-## OTP authentication flux
+## OTP sending flux
 ### Main flux
  Pre-condition: the user must be recorded but not logged in and have cell signal available.
 * 1. The database will send an SMS containing the OTP to the user.